 This book is called Drama Queens and Adult Themes, and follows Drama Queens with Love Scenes.
-The third in the series, which has never before been released, will follow next month.

 The idea for the plot of the second book came from the first – I know that’s stating the obvious, but bear with me.
 The first book takes place in The Limelight Quarter, which is the theatre district of the Afterlife.
 One of the plays that is performed in that book centres around a heterosexual couple and a younger man.
 A warlock has placed the spell of lust on all three, confusing them as they come to terms with their desires.

 “What a great idea for a book,” I thought.

 There was a whole year between when the first book in the series was originally contracted to Charles River Press, to when they were considering its release.
 So with all that time I did something odd for a sequel.
 I took the plot from that play and made it the plot of book two.